 Limit Work-in-Progress (WIP)

 Introducing WIP limits to your workflow will help your team focus on the current task and prevent them from task switching.
 WIP limits should be reflective of your team’s capacity.
-Now while it may be difficult to get it right the first time, that is not the point.
-By regularly reviewing the manner by which workflows through your system, you will be able to adjust your WIP limit to what is appropriate for your team.
+While it may be challenging to get it right the first time, that is not the point.
+Regularly reviewing how workflows go through your system allows you to adjust your WIP limit to what is appropriate for your team.

 Improving your Kanban Pull System